MicrosoftDocs/azure-ai-docs/articles/search/search-get-started-vector.md

 - Optionally, to run the query example that invokes [semantic reranking](semantic-search-overview.md), your search service must be the Basic tier or higher, with [semantic ranker enabled](semantic-how-to-enable-disable.md).

-- Optionally, an [Azure OpenAI](https://aka.ms/oai/access) resource with a deployment of `text-embedding-ada-002`.
-The source `.rest` file includes an optional step for generating new text embeddings, but we provide pregenerated embeddings so that you can omit this dependency.

 ## Download files

 [Download a REST sample](https://github.com/Azure-Samples/azure-search-rest-samples/tree/main/Quickstart-vectors) from GitHub to send the requests in this quickstart.
 For more information, see [Downloading files from GitHub](https://docs.github.com/get-started/start-your-journey/downloading-files-from-github).

 You can also start a new file on your local system and create requests manually by using the instructions in this article.

-## Get a search service endpoint
+## Get a search endpoint and an API key

-You can find the search service endpoint in the Azure portal.
+You can find the search service endpoint and API keys in the Azure portal.

+Requests to the search endpoint must be authenticated and authorized.
+You can use API keys or roles for this task.
+Keys are easier to start with, but roles are more secure.
+Although we use API keys for this quickstart, we recommend [switching to a keyless connection](search-get-started-rbac.md).

 1. Sign in to the [Azure portal](https://portal.azure.com) and [find your search service](https://portal.azure.com/#blade/HubsExtension/BrowseResourceBlade/resourceType/Microsoft.Search%2FsearchServices).